Deepankkhurana/ReactGuessGame/README.md

 In order to run the application just download the repository and on terminal go the downloaded folder and run " npm start" and it will start the application

+Demo Image of the webpage application.
+Counter above will count the number of turns taken to complete the whole game.

 ![Game Demo](https://github.com/Deepankkhurana/ReactGuessGame/blob/master/public/demo.png)